leaflabs/leaflabs-docs/source/libmaple.rst

 .. _libmaple-vs-wirish:

-libmaple is split into two pieces: a lower level layer written in pure C, which we call *libmaple proper* (in the `libmaple/
+libmaple is split into two pieces: a lower level layer written in C, which we call *libmaple proper* (in the `libmaple/
 <https://github.com/leaflabs/libmaple/tree/master/libmaple>`_
 directory of the source repository), and the Wiring-style C++ API written on top of it, called *Wirish* (in `wirish/